thomasgainant/boilerplate_webapp/README.md

 - Change the DB connection data in the environment.ts file under /src (user, password, port, database...)
 - Change the driver in this environment.ts file to another DBMS if needed, TypeORM handles a lot of different ones (MySQL, MariaDB, SQLite, Mongo, etc...)
+- Change the length of the validity of your authentication token if needed, using the `tokenExpiration` property.
+Outside of this expiration range, logged in users will have to log again for authentication.
 - Create a new entity in the src/data folder by copying the example.entity.ts file and renaming its content accordingly.
 This is used by the TypeORM repository to map an object to a database structure (happens at the start of the app) and vice versa (when using a Repository directly in a Service's code).
 - Create a new domain/functionality using this new entity by using the nest command `nest g resource [domainname]`.
 This will generate a new folder with a controller mapping generic CRUD endpoints in the API and a service in which your business logic on your entity should happen.
 Use the entities you created in the src/data.
+- Create mock data by populating the `addMockData()` method inside the app.service.ts file.
+There is already, for instance, an example user "admin".

+### User authentication

+An endpoint is implemented so you can send your user login information in order to log in to an account.
+You can log into the application using the dummy account "admin".

+**POST on /login**
+`{
+  "login": "admin",
+  "password": "admin"
+}`

+You will receive a token which is to be saved on the frontend part and sent as a Bearer token, in the header of every request in which authenticating a user is needed.
+The token is by default valid for one day (see configuration).

+You can then secure your application by adding the correct decorators on the endpoint where authentication is needed, just like on the example `/user` endpoint defined in the app.controller.ts file.
+What does your endpoint do with your authenticated user is up to you to be implemented.
+If your endpoint is inside a distinct module, don't forget to add the AuthModule to the imports of your module, just like in the default AppModule.

 ### Docs